PujanMotiwala/my-data-science-notes/docs/02 Math/04 Calculus/01 Foundations/04_Chain_Rule.md

     You multiply the derivatives of each "layer", evaluating outer derivatives at the inner function results.

 ## Connections to Other Topics & Relevance
 *   **Backpropagation in Neural Networks:** The Chain Rule is the **mathematical heart of backpropagation**, the algorithm used to train deep neural networks.
 The loss function depends on the output layer, which depends on the hidden layers, which depend on the weights and inputs.
-Backpropagation uses the chain rule repeatedly to calculate the [[../02 Multivariable Calculus/03_Gradient|gradient]] of the loss with respect to each weight and bias throughout the network, allowing [[../03 Optimization/02_Gradient_Descent|Gradient Descent]] to update the parameters.
+Backpropagation uses the chain rule repeatedly to calculate the [[03_Gradient|gradient]] of the loss with respect to each weight and bias throughout the network, allowing [[02_Gradient_Descent|Gradient Descent]] to update the parameters.
 *   **Related Rates Problems:** Used in physics and engineering to find the rate of change of one quantity in terms of the rate of change of another related quantity.
 *   **Implicit Differentiation:** A technique that relies on the chain rule to find derivatives of implicitly defined functions.
-*   **[[../02 Multivariable Calculus/03_Gradient|Multivariable Chain Rule]]:** Extends the concept to functions involving multiple variables.
+*   **[[03_Gradient|Multivariable Chain Rule]]:** Extends the concept to functions involving multiple variables.

 ## Summary
 *   The **Chain Rule** is used to differentiate **composite functions** ($f(g(x))$).